JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 Other factors reinforce the argument for not settling for just 35% affordable housing.
 BL are receiving a total of £39.1m of public money from the Mayor for Canada Water.
 If the Mayor gives grants to developers without ensuring the maximum amounts of affordable housing is secured, then it simply becomes a subsidy for developers.

-Southwark is also the freeholder of the Print Works and the Surrey Quays shopping centre (for which it collects £400k p.a. in rent and 5% of turnover respectively[^1]), as well as being BL's development partner, with a 20% interest in the site's development, under a Master Development Agreement (MDA).
+While the Mayor considers that only the Rotherhithe Police Station is public land, Southwark is in fact the freeholder of the Print Works and the Surrey Quays shopping centre (for which it collects £400k p.a. in rent and 5% of turnover respectively[^1]), as well as being BL's development partner, with a 20% interest in the site's development, under a Master Development Agreement (MDA).

-Finding space for new affordable homes is becoming increasingly difficult.
+Finding space for new affordable homes is also becoming increasingly difficult.
 Last week Southwark [approved the purchase](http://moderngov.southwark.gov.uk/documents/s84621/Report%20593%20Old%20Kent%20Road%20acquisition%20of%20site%20to%20deliver%20new%20Council%20housing.pdf) of its fifth site in the neighbouring Old Kent Rd area in the last two years alone[^2].

 It would therefore be reasonable to expect that maximising affordable housing on the largest development site in the borough would be Southwark's top priority on Canada Water, the largest of many large development sites in the borough and not just settling for the minimum its housing policy requires.